Using a Crackle Glaze

 Simply paint the crackle medium over the base coat.
 It’s almost a gel and it’s clear.
 This makes is a little difficult to be able to see how your coverage is going.
 Paint in good light so you can better tell that you have all of the base coat covered evenly.
 In all honesty, (and y’all know how I just wing it most of the time), I wasn’t super careful here.
 You’ll see later.
 ALLOW THIS LAYER TO DRY COMPLETELY.

 After the crackle layer is completely dry, it’s time to add the top color coat.
+Again us an acrylic paint for this coat.
 I started on the routered edges.
 You’ll see how quickly the crackle starts to happen.
 As soon as the top coat begins to dry, the crackling begins.

 Continue painting the top color.
 On my sign, I didn’t let my crackle glaze dry all the way in a couple of places, so I’ve got some pretty rough and uneven crackle happening.
 I knew I was going to be adding vinyl cutout lettering over the surface, so I wasn’t worried too much about it.
 That’s what I love about this style, it’s supposed to look rough and not perfect, so imperfections aren’t something to get upset about- it’s adding character!